arbasirian/blockchain-networks/README.md

-This is a blockchain network status website that showing the status of each network per 5 minutes
+This project is a blockchain network status website that shows the status of each network per 5 minutes.

 ## Getting Started

-First, you should create new env file base on sample env file. then you can run project with
+First, you should create a new env file base on the sample env file. then you can run it

 ```bash
 yarn dev